 Cathy is married to Peter Varunok.
 They have three children, Nicholas, Katey and Mikayla and live in the town of LaGrange.

 Pari has been the Executive Director of Miles of Hope since its inception in 2004.
-She handles all administrative aspects of the foundation including fundraising, public relations and media, administration, and review and research of grant applications.
-Along with volunteer chairman, she coordinates six Miles of Hope annual fund-raising events: Family Fun Run, Annual Spring Brunch, Goals for Hope Women’s Soccer Tournament, Community Walk for Breast Cancer, and Hoops for Hope Women’s Basketball Tournament as well as other smaller events.
+She handles all administrative aspects of the foundation including fundraising, public relations and media, and review and research of grant applications.
+Along with the Event Administrator she oversees five Miles of Hope annual fund-raising events: Hoops for Hope Women’s Basketball Tournament, Annual Spring Brunch, Goals for Hope Women’s Soccer Tournament, Community Walk for Breast Cancer, and Miles of Hope Day as well as other smaller events.
 Prior to joining Miles of Hope, Pari was a community activist and volunteer at various charities for ten years, chairing committees and boards of directors and serving as a trustee while she raised her two daughters.
 She started her professional career after graduating from Vassar, working in the US House of Representatives for Congressman Hamilton Fish, Jr. of NY and has worked on NY State Legislature and Congressional campaigns, most notably the US Senate campaign of Congressman Rick Lazio in 2000.
-She has a Masters in Public Administration with a concentration in Non-Profit Management and her book The Gates of Light was published in May 2015.
+She has a Master’s in Public Administration with a concentration in Non-Profit Management and her book, The Gates of Light about her tenure in Washington was published in May 2015.<

 Development Associate & Events Administrator

-Jen became the Development Associate and Events Administrator in 2013 when the position was created to support our ever growing foundation.
-She serves on all Miles of Hope events committees and works closely with our volunteers and community organizations in fundraising and awareness efforts.
+Jen has been the Development Associate and Events Administrator since 2013.
+She coordinates all Miles of Hope events and serves on all Events committees working closely with volunteers and community organizations in fundraising and awareness efforts.

 Born and raised in Hyde Park, Jen has lived in the Hudson Valley most of her life.
 She is a graduate of Stony Brook University and a former social worker.
 She is an active community volunteer, former East Fishkill Recreation Commission Chair, Co-founder and director of the East Fishkill basketball league, and assistant director of the East Fishkill Children’s Camp.
 Jen was a volunteer with Miles of Hope as a member of the Hoops for Hope committee for eight years prior to taking an official position with the foundation.